kelmcm/portfolio/project.md

 ## Data and sources

 This project will incorporate a number of complementary datasets to tell the story of Newfoundland's cod industry.
+These five datasets are viewable on my [Github page data folder](https://github.com/kelmcm/portfolio/tree/main/data).

 - Northern cod yearly catches, 1508-2019 <br><br>